The Secrets to Growing Upside-Down Tomatoes for a Prolific Harvest in a Tiny Space

 - Self-watering system (see Step #8)

 - Container gardening soil or 40% peat moss / 60% soil

-1. First things first, choose the right tomato plant for the hanging planter.
+1. First things first: choose the right tomato plant for the hanging planter.
 There is just no sense in picking a beefsteak or other large varietal.
 Large tomatoes generally grow on large plants and have heavy fruit.
 These small planters are better suited to determinate/bush forming (as opposed to indeterminate/vine growing) so that the plant can build girth rather than length below the planting bag.
 Also choosing container-loving cultivars like Tumbler, Jolly Elf, or Gold Nugget will ensure fruiting is prolific even on smaller plants.

 2. Location is another important factor in hanging planters.
-Check out site selection for Growing Strawberries in Hanging Containers / Grow Bags as it’s pretty much the same: 8-12 hours of fun sun a day.
+Check out site selection for Growing Strawberries in Hanging Containers / Grow Bags as it’s pretty much the same: 8-12 hours of full sun a day.

-3. Prepare your soil for planting by either mixing 40% peat moss 60% high quality organic soil mix (like Sea Soil) or a container gardening mix in a wheelbarrow with some water.
-It’s best to moisten the soil before planting to ensure it will hold the water not just run right through the planting hole.
+3. Prepare your soil for planting by either mixing 40% peat moss and 60% high quality organic soil mix (like Sea Soil) or a container gardening mix in a wheelbarrow with some water.
+It’s best to moisten the soil before planting to ensure it will hold the water, not just run right through the planting hole.

 4. Remove your plant from the nursery pot and secure the stopper around the stem, being careful to not damage the stem.
 All store-bought planters come with a stopper: either a foam ring or plastic disk with a hole in the center for the stem.